 Some people may see this as a form of manipulation but it isn't really!
 After all, why would you go to see a hypnotherapist if you did not want or expect to be hypnotized?
 In this sense, the hypnotist is merely facilitating your intended purpose in being there?
 It is also worth noting, that when induced by a professional hypnotherapist, the hypnotic trance can often produce a very profound state of deep relaxation; perhaps deeper than you have ever experienced before?
 Consequently, it is very common for clients to say "I didn't want to come back!"
 The way I allow the client to regain their sense of normal awareness is in their own time; naturally!

 One answer would be, in different ways, on different days.
-How we experience trance is state dependent, meaning whatever state of mind you are in, it can influence the depth, intensity and duration of the trance experience.
-Essentially, I see it as reaching that nebulous state that exists between emotion and cognition.
+However. how we experience the hypnotic trance is state-dependent, meaning whatever state of mind you are in, it can influence the depth, intensity and duration of the trance experience.
+Essentially, I see it as reaching that nebulous state that exists and therefore, creating a bridge between emotion and cognition.

 We are primarily emotional beings and secondly cognitive ones.
-We have to make conscious sense of our subconscious processes and much of life's difficulty comes from our subjective interpretation of feeling.
+We have to make conscious sense of our subconscious processes, even though we have no idea what they actually are, and much of life's difficulty comes from our conscious and non-conscious subjective interpretations of life's feelings.
 One may say "I feel a little apprehensive," another, "I feel terrified."
 Our linguistic ability to describe feelings accentuates a direct communication (external and internal) between our understanding of words and the inherent implication at the level of emotion.
 This simply means there is a link between our words and our emotional understanding of them; the same goes for facial expression!
 Since emotion elicits cognition and cognition elicits emotion, there is an interface between the two.
-Some scientists believe this to involve a part of the brain called the striatum (caudate nucleus and the putamen).
+Some scientists believe this to involve a part of the brain called the dorsal striatum (caudate nucleus and the putamen).

 Among other things, the conscious or subconscious release of secret or hidden information may release guilt or shame!
 And quite naturally, from a conscious perspective, one may not wish to talk about such things, they may be considered private, or skeletons in the closet etc. However, if they are somehow implicated in the issue to which you seek a solution, they are very often better out than in.
 It is only when these aspects of your issue are open to discussion, that the likelihood of a solution can be found.
 That said, once trust is established, these things often tend to come up openly in the discussion.
 Some details surface as memories, which are sometimes known to the client and on other occasions are a complete surprise.
 But essentially they are the product of a collaborative approach by the therapist to assist the client find the cause of their issue and onward from that; the solution!